 TSC ensures the cnc coolant is going to exactly the right spot to make the most difference.
 BTW, there are lathe equivalents that go through the tool rather than the spindle, but the principle is exactly the same.

 With Through Spindle Coolant, performance can be greatly increased.
-Even higher chip loads can be tolerated, holes can be deeper, and peck drilling can be all but eliminated due to the improved evacuation of chips.
+It is nearly the perfect delivery system for coolants.
+Even higher chip loads can be tolerated, holes can be deeper, and peck drilling can be eliminated due to the improved evacuation of chips.
 Of course, G-Wizard Calculator has an option for TSC too.

 Another advantage for TSC machines: you can often run more flutes, particularly when profiling.